-The ice water samples contain fine-grained, suspended sediment material in amounts of 23.55 mg/l and 119.90 mg/l.
-However, the ice is still regarded as pure.
+The ice water samples contain fine-grained, suspended sediment material (inorganic rest) in amounts of 23.55 mg/l and 119.90 mg/l.
+However, the ice is still regarded as pure as the values are below the EU drinking water quality standard.